FedSSA: Semantic Similarity-based Aggregation for Efficient Model-Heterogeneous Personalized Federated Learning: The Proposed Approach

 In the initial rounds of training, local model parameters are updated rapidly and local model parameters from different clients trained on non-IID data are biased.
 This leads to instability in the global header.
 To enhance the reliability of global-to-local knowledge transfer, we devise an adaptive parameter stabilization strategy:

 The coefficient $\mu^t \in [0,1] $ of the historical local header is determined by the above piecewise function.
-In round $t \leq T_{stable}$ (during which parameter stabilization is required with a fixed hyperparameter for all clients), $\mu^t$ is determined by a decay function (e.g., Figure~\ref{fig:miu_function}) with initial value $\mu_0 \in (0,1]$. $\mu^t$ decreases as round $t$ rises.
+In round $t \leq T_{stable}$ (a fixed hyperparameter for all clients in FL), $\mu^t$ is determined by a decay function (e.g., Figure~\ref{fig:miu_function}) with initial value $\mu_0 \in (0,1]$. $\mu^t$ decreases as round $t$ rises.
 When $t>T_{stable}$, the reliability of the global header has been enhanced.
 Thus, we set $\mu^t=0$ to directly replace historical local seen-class parameters with the latest global seen-class header parameters.
 This prevents stateless local header parameters from slowing down convergence.

 The updated local header $\hat{\theta}_k^t=\{\hat{\theta}_k^{t, s}, \theta_k^{t-1, s^{\prime}}\}(s \in S_k, s^{\prime} \in (S \backslash S_k))$ and the feature extractor $\varphi_k^{t-1}$ from the previous round are spliced together to form a new local model $\hat{\omega}_k^t$: